Close Menu

 MSC Cruise Fan

-Home»Onboard Life on MSC Cruises»Pools on MSC Cruises: What to Know Before You Go
+Home»Onboard Life on MSC Cruises»MSC Pools, Hot Tubs and Water Parks: What to Know Before You Go

 MSC Meraviglia Atmosphere Pool

-MSC pool decks can feel like a European resort at sea – right up until it’s a sea day at noon and every lounger is magically “taken” by a paperback and a single flip-flop.
+MSC pools and decks can feel like a European resort at sea – right up until it’s a sea day at noon and every lounger is magically “taken” by a paperback and a single flip-flop.
 The good news is that once you understand MSC’s pool layout and a few key rules, you can have a great pool day without turning it into a scavenger hunt.

 This overview gives you the big picture and links to deeper guides when you want specifics.